 Gorilla trekking accommodation

 If you decide to go gorilla trekking in Uganda’s Bwindi Impenetrable National Park, then you’ll need to book accommodation that’s close to your permit region.
 Remember that we said there are four different regions to Bwindi: Buhoma, Ruhija, Rushaga and Nkuringo?
-If your permit is gorilla trekking in the Buhoma region of the park, then you need to book accommodation near to that region’s entrance gate.
-Again, if you opt to have a tour operator organise your trip for you, they’ll know about details such as this and you won’t need to concern yourself with such details.
+If your permit is for gorilla trekking in the Buhoma region of the park, then you need to book accommodation near to that region’s entrance gate.
+This is because the park is so very large and you can’t quickly travel from one region’s entrance to another.
+Again, if you opt to have a tour operator organise your trip for you, they’ll know all this and you won’t need to concern yourself with such details.

 A point worth noting is that Rwanda is largely geared towards high-end tourism.
-It has many upscale and boutique accommodations on offer near to Volcanoes National Park.
+It has many upscale and boutique accommodations on offer near to its Volcanoes National Park.
 Uganda’s mountain gorilla tourism is more geared towards the everyday traveller who may not have so much green in his or her pocket.
 That’s not to say there isn’t any budget accommodation available near Volcanoes, nor any luxury accommodation available near Bwindi – far from it.
-But the differing target markets do help to explain the price differential in the one-hour trekking permits of the two countries.
+But the differing target markets are something to consider, and they do also help to explain the price differential in the one-hour trekking permits of the two countries.

 Gorilla habituation permits in Uganda